| Aragorn opened the door wearing

 I thought, I am going to spend the rest of my life with him.

-And I would rather be here with you, now, than bethan be
+rather be with you, here, than be the Queen of all Middle-earth!"

-Legolas laughed and took her in his arms and kissed her forehead.
+Legolas laughed and took her in his arms, and kissed her forehead.

 "So what have we learned so far, melmenya?"